 We now present a generic threat model for file systems and a formal categorizaton of various attacks.
-A consistent understanding of the kind of attacks that must be prevented and those that are beyond the threat model has been the deciding factor in the design of TransCrypt's key management scheme.
+A consistent understanding of the kind of attacks that must be prevented and those that are beyond the threat model has been the deciding factor in the design of our key management scheme.

-3.1 Threat Model
+A. Threat Model

 Threat models for network security assume that any message sent over the communication channel can be intercepted, read, deleted or modified by an attacker at will.
-Similarly, TransCrypt's storage security threat model assumes the attacker to be capable of reading, deleting or modifying any data on the disk at any point of time.
+Similarly, Trans-Crypt's storage security threat model assumes the attacker to be capable of reading, deleting or modifying any data on the disk at any point of time.
 This assumption significantly widens our threat model to include attacks that are not addressed by any related work, such as those discussed below.
 Essentially, an attack on stored data is an unauthorized attempt to access it.
 Attacks may thus be classified into offline and online attacks based on the mode of access.
+1) Offline attacks: In the most common offline attack, an attacker gets physical access to the storage device and connects it to another system to circumvent the access control on the victim's file system and read the plaintext data.
+Encrypting file systems generally deal with this attack by encrypting the disk contents with a key that may be randomly generated or derived from a passphrase.
+Systems that provide for user-specific keys encrypt copies of the file encryption key itself with the keys of various users who can access that file.